Skip to main content

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 The lake's 58 ft maximum depth is in the upper tier for Minnesota — deep enough for cold-water fish to find refuge in summer.
 Ballantyne Lake covers 371 acres alongside 3.7 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Within Blue Earth County's 9 graded lakes, Ballantyne Lake ranks 5 — below the local median, though not at the bottom.

 Ballantyne Lake carries an invasive watermilfoil record — boat-launch decontamination and shoreline care matter more here than at uninfested lakes.
-The fishery includes walleye alongside the lake's other 16 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 16 documented species — a notable draw for Minnesota anglers.
 A documented public access point at Ballantyne Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-25.
 Grade methodology: LakeGrade methodology.